-Here are some tips on how to give truly helpful feedback.
+Here are some tips on how to give truly constructive writing feedback.

 Find out what kind of feedback the writer is looking for before reading the manuscript.